Jacob Grimm: Grimm's law

 Jacob is recognized for enunciating Grimm's law, the Germanic Sound Shift, which was first observed by the Danish philologist Rasmus Christian Rask.
 Grimm's law, also known as the "Rask-Grimm Rule" or the First Germanic Sound Shift, was the first law in linguistics concerning a non-trivial sound change.
-It was a turning point in the development of linguistics, allowing the introduction of a rigorous methodology to historic linguistic research.
+It was a turning point in the development of linguistics, enabling the introduction of a rigorous methodology to historic linguistic research.
 It concerns the correspondence of consonants between the ancestral Proto-Indo-European language and its Germanic descendants, Low Saxon and High German, and was first fully stated by Grimm in the second edition of the first part of his Grammar.
 The correspondence of single consonants had been more or less clearly recognized by several of his predecessors, including Friedrich von Schlegel, Rasmus Christian Rask and Johan Ihre, the last having established a considerable number of literarum permutationes, such as b for f, with the examples bœra = ferre ("to bear"), befwer = fibra ("fiber").
 Rask, in his essay on the origin of the Icelandic language, gave the same comparisons, with a few additions and corrections, and even the same examples in most cases.
 As Grimm in the preface to his first edition expressly mentioned Rask's essay, there is every probability that it inspired his own investigations.
 But there is a wide difference between the isolated permutations described by his predecessors and his own comprehensive generalizations.
 The extension of the law to High German in any case is entirely Grimm's work.

-The idea that Grimm wished to deprive Rask of his claims to priority is based on the fact that he does not expressly mention Rask's results in his second edition, but it was always his plan to refrain from all controversy or reference to the works of others.
-In his first edition, he calls attention to Rask's essay, and praises it ungrudgingly.
+The idea that Grimm wished to deprive Rask of his priority claims is based on the fact that he does not expressly mention Rask's results in his second edition, but it was always his plan to refrain from all controversy or reference to the works of others.
+In his first edition, he calls attention to Rask's essay and praises it ungrudgingly.
 Nevertheless, a certain bitterness of feeling afterwards sprang up between Grimm and Rask, after Rask refused to consider the value of Grimm's views when they clashed with his own.